In this article, we’re reviewing all iPhones in order from oldest to newest.

 iPhone 6s and 6s Plus

-Unveiled in 2015, the iPhone 6s and 6s Plus looked almost identical as its predecessors.
+Unveiled in 2015, the iPhone 6s and 6s Plus looked almost identical to their predecessors.
 But in terms of hardware, there were major changes.
 Its chassis was also uprated, and a stronger 7000 series aluminum alloy was used, preventing many previously reported cases of bending, one of the known drawbacks of the iPhone 6.

 Alongside the existing gold, silver, and space gray options, a new rose gold color option was also introduced.